paritytech/substrate/bin/node-template/README.md

 # Substrate Node Template

 A fresh FRAME-based [Substrate](https://substrate.io/) node, ready for hacking :rocket:
-This is template is available from two locations:
+This template is available from two locations:

 1. The maintained upstream version in the [Substrate repository](https://github.com/paritytech/substrate/tree/master/bin/node-template) that is updated as the rest of Substrate is developed.
 1. The snapshot downstream version in the [stand-alone template](https://github.com/substrate-developer-hub/substrate-node-template) that is updated only on major Polkadot version releases.